Marilou McPhedran

-Marilou McPhedran (born July 22, 1951) is a Canadian lawyer, human rights advocate and politician.
-Since October 2016, McPhedran is a member of the Senate of Canada.
+Marilou McPhedran (born July 22, 1951) is a Canadian politician, lawyer and human rights advocate.
+On October 27, 2016, McPhedran was named to the Senate of Canada by Prime Minister Justin Trudeau.
+She retired from the body on July 22, 2026.

 She was the Principal (dean) of the University of Winnipeg Global College in Manitoba, Canada between 2008 and 2012.

 Biography

 McPhedran was born and raised in rural Manitoba.
 She graduated with a law degree from Osgoode Hall, York University and was called to the Bar of Ontario, Canada in 1978.
 She was granted an honorary Doctorate of Laws from the University of Winnipeg in 1992 and completed her master's in law (LL.M.) in comparative constitutional law at Osgoode Hall in 2004.

 Legal career

 McPhedran's work has focused on the promotion of human rights through systemic reform in law, medicine, education and governance in Canada and internationally.
 She has co-founded several widely recognized non-profit systemic change organizations, including the Women's Legal Education and Action Fund (LEAF), which has conducted constitutional equality test cases and interventions for over 25 years; the Metropolitan Action Committee on Violence Against Women and Children (METRAC); the "always open" Gerstein Crisis Centre for homeless discharged psychiatric patients in Toronto; and the International Women's Rights Project, which is based on two of her intergenerational models: "evidence based advocacy" and "lived rights."
 McPhedran is also affiliated with the Women, Peace and Security Network.

 Between 1980 and 1982, McPhedran acted as legal counsel for the Ad Hoc Committee of Canadian Women on the Constitution.
 In this role, McPhedran assisted the Ad Hoc Committee in securing protections for women in the Canadian Constitution, and in particular in sections 15 and 28 of the Canadian Charter of Rights and Freedoms.
 For her work with the Ad Hoc Committee, McPhedran was named a member of the Order of Canada in 1985.
 From 1994 to 1996, McPhedran was Corporate Director of Health Partnerships and International Liaison at the Women's College Hospital in Toronto, where she negotiated the College's designation as a World Health Organization Collaborating Centre in Women's Health in the Pan American region.

 Between 1996 and 1997, McPhedran held the position of Strategic Counsel with the Friends of Women's College Hospital.

 McPhedran was the Chief Commissioner of the Saskatchewan Human Rights Commission and was the Ariel Sallows Chair in International Human Rights, University of Saskatchewan College of Law in 2007.
 From 1994 to 1996, McPhedran was Corporate Director of Health Partnerships and International Liaison at the Women's College Hospital in Toronto, where she negotiated the College's designation as a World Health Organization Collaborating Centre in Women's Health in the Pan American region.